EN | FR

 11. Test Manager

-Role: Ensures all testing activities are properly planned and executed.
+Role: Ensures testing activities are thoroughly planned and executed.

 Responsibilities: